HakonHarnes/img-clip.nvim/README.md

 }
 ```

-The options can be nested arbitrarily deep, and the most specific option will always be used:
+The options can be nested arbitrarily deep:

 ```lua
 dirs = {